vault27/Foundation/paloalto.md

 - Panorama configurations are not synced between HA pair
 - Create a device group
 - Commit and push
-- Go to Policies, select device group and edit edit policy and push it
+- Go to Policies, select device group and edit policy and push it
 - Device group is configurable for every rule
 - Create templates - all configurations are there - **Panorama > Templates**
 - Combine them into stack - **Panorama > Templates** - add devices to Stack